Unique Considerations

 Special Equipment

-- Personal Protective Equipment (PPE): Includes gloves, masks, goggles, and coveralls to protect against biological hazards during cleanup.
+- Personal Protective Equipment (PPE): Includes gloves, masks, and gowns to protect the cleanup crew from hazardous materials.

-- Biohazard Waste Containers: Used for the safe disposal of contaminated materials, ensuring compliance with health regulations concerning hazardous waste.
+- Biohazard Disposal Containers: Used for the safe collection and disposal of contaminated materials, ensuring compliance with health regulations.

 Expert Tips